 If you are in the lending business, or you are considering becoming a lender, there is an avenue that the Rules of Thumb blog from MoneyThumb has yet to discuss when you talk about the subject of lending, and that starting up a microfinance company.

 So what exactly is microfinancing?
-Microfinancing is defined as a provision of financial services available to low-income people.
+Microfinancing is defined as a provider of financial services available to low-income people.
 This type of loan is specifically designed for people who could not otherwise get a traditional loan and the amount of the loan is much smaller than a traditional loan.
 One example of microfinancing for individuals is a payday loan company.
 People who can't make ends meet borrow money from a microlender at a much higher interest rate with the promise of paying the money back when they get their paycheck.

 However, a payday loan company may not be what you are interested in starting.
 For one thing, a payday loan company usually has a storefront location.
 For the purposes of this blog post, we will assume that you are more interested in starting an online microfinance company strictly for business loans to entrepreneurs who otherwise would not qualify for a traditional loan.